naninovel/docs/docs/en/guide/getting-started.md

 ## Add Character

 Use the same menu you used to add the scenario script, but now select `Create -> Naninovel -> Actor Record -> Character`.
 This will create a *character record* asset, which contains the actor configuration for the new character.
 Let's give the record asset a name — `K`.
-Why just `K`?
+Why `K`?
 Because the identifier will be used throughout the scenario scripts, and you would not want to type the full name repeatedly.
-The actual display name that players will see can be set under `Display Name` in the record asset.
+The actual name — "Kohaku" — can be set under `Display Name` in the record asset; this is the name that will be displayed to players in the game.

 ![?width=574](https://i.gyazo.com/f9da79b98e2cd3acf9151945330f961e.png)

-Of course, you can use any identifier for characters; just make sure it does not contain whitespace or special characters.
+Of course, you can use any identifier and display name for your characters; just make sure the ID does not contain whitespace or special characters.
 The display name, on the other hand, can contain whitespace and any special characters.

 ::: tip
 You'll find many options in our configuration menus.
 As with other Unity menus, most controls have associated tooltips that explain what they do.
 To view a tooltip, hover over it with the mouse and wait a moment — the explanation will appear under the cursor.